 - I now offer custom chrisicola inlay of up to seven letters on bones.
 Put your name or initials on your bones for $4 per letter.

-- Sculpture "Rocky Lake" has been sold.
+- Sculptures "Rocky Lake" and "Olivine Dish" have been sold.

 “The Whamdiddle Full Harmonic”